FaresMehanna/Linux-Shell/README.md

 * Modes Module : Contains different Modes like Interactive or Batch mode.
 New modes can be added later if needed.
 * Signals Handler Module : Handle the needed signals received from the operating system.
 * Memory Manager Module : Implementation of a garbage collector to handle mallocation and freeing of the data.
-* Executors Module : Implementation of several Executors to execute the user input.
-Can be expanded if needed.
+* Executors Module : Implementation of several Executors to execute the user input - as cd, echo, pwd, history, exit and expressions - , Can be expanded if needed.